Why Small Arguments Turn Into Big Fights in Relationships

 Why Better Communication Doesn't Solve It

 Over time, conditions change.
-Small disappointments do not fully settle.
+Small disappointments remain active.
 Explanations feel less reassuring as similar situations return.
-One or both of you become more watchful, quicker to notice what is missing, and less ready to assume goodwill.
+You become more watchful, quicker to notice what is missing, and less ready to assume goodwill.

-People often treat this escalation in intensity and meaning as a communication problem.
+People treat this escalation in intensity and meaning as a communication problem.
 It rarely is.

-Clear expression does not resolve this on its own, because the issue is no longer a lack of information.
+Clear expression does not resolve this because the issue is no longer a lack of information.
 It is that the information no longer settles the question underneath.
 Each exchange becomes something to evaluate, rather than something that closes.

 What These Arguments Tell You